Soreine/pixel-art-maker/README.md

 ## What is it ?

-PixelArtMaker is a two-features graphics tool designed around the style of [Pixel Art](http://en.wikipedia.org/wiki/Pixel_art).
+Pixel Art Maker is a two-features graphics tool designed around the style of [Pixel Art](http://en.wikipedia.org/wiki/Pixel_art).
 These two functionalities are :